License GuideSOC 53-3053

 Read more

-Practicing as a school bus driver without an active license violates state law across the country.
-Violators face civil fines and must surrender any income earned while unlicensed.
+Practicing as a school bus driver without an active license breaks state law across the country.
+Violators face civil fines and must return any income earned while unlicensed.
 Repeat offenses can result in criminal charges and jail time in some states.
-The consequences exist to protect student safety and ensure only qualified drivers operate school buses.
+The specific penalties vary by jurisdiction, so requirements differ depending on where the violation occurs.

 Career Outlook